keliankaz/recast/README.md

 ## Examples
 ### Training the model
-Simple example of training an NTPP model via maximum likelihood.
+A simple example of training an NTPP model via maximum likelihood.
 ```python
 import eq
 import pytorch_lightning as pl